minamijoyo/hcledit/README.md

 ## Features

-- Edit HCL with command line: attribute get/set, block get/list/mv
-- CLI-friendly: easily pipe and combine other commands
+- CLI-friendly: Read HCL from stdin, edit and write to stdout, easily pipe and combine other commands
+- Keep comments: You can update lots of existing HCL files with automation scripts
-- Schemaless: independent of specific HCL applications (such as Terraform)
+- Schemaless: independent of specific HCL applications
-- Keep comments: very important when editing in automation scripts
 - HCL2 support (not HCL1)

-The hcledit focuses on editing HCL with command line, is not aiming for generic query tools.
-It was originally born for the refactoring of Terraform configurations, but is not limited to specific applications.
+The hcledit focuses on editing HCL with command line, doesn't aim for generic query tools.
+It was originally born for refactoring Terraform configurations, but it's not limited to specific applications.
 The HCL specification is somewhat generic, so usability takes precedence over strictness if there is room for interpreting meanings in a schemaless approach.

 ## Install